pmolodo/OpenUSD/proposals/usdlux-clarification/README.md

   > distant light emitting from more than a hemispherical area of light
   > if angle > 180.
 While this is valid, it is possible that for large
   > angles a DomeLight may provide better performance.

+### Alternative approaches

+#### New Schemas (or new schema versions)

+We could have opted to create an entirely new schema, possibly making use of USD's [schema versioning].
+The advantage of this would be backward compatibility for existing UsdLux assets - any renderers which previously implemented any UsdLux behavior in a different way could retain their existing implementation for the "old" schema, and only provide new / unified behavior for a new schema.

+However, we felt that it would be better to simply update the existing schema, for the following reasons:

+- **Not Keeping Undefined Behavior**

+  In most cases, we are not changing defined behavior, but clarifying undefined or ambiguously defined behavior.
+If we leave the current schema "as is", then we are essentially committing to forever keeping the current schema's behavior undefined or poorly defined.

+- **C++ Complexity of Supporting Multiple Schemas**

+  If we introduce a completely new schema, it makes interacting with "generic" UsdLux objects difficult at a C++ level.
+For instance, if we add a new `UsdLuxCylinderLight_1`, all C++ methods that currently work with `UsdLuxCylinderLight` will have to be modified to work with `std::variant<UsdLuxCylinderLight, UsdLuxCylinderLight_1>`, or else they are both made to inherit from a `UsdLuxCylinderLightBase`, etc.  In either case, it's a fairly large change to the existing APIs, both inside of the OpenUSD codebase, and for any 3rd-party render delegate implementations.

+  Unfortunately, current USD [schema versioning] doesn't help with this - it only provides utilities for identifying if two schemas share the same "family", but no means for treating members of a family in a unified manner.

+- **Relatively Low Current Adoption of UsdLux**

+  Without having done any formal polling, our general sense is that adoption of UsdLux is still fairly low.

+  The ambiguities in the current specification make UsdLux a poor fit for external interchange of lights, as there is no assurance that they will be interpreted in the same manner as originally intended.

+  Thus we expect most existing usage of UsdLux assets to be "site internal" - ie, for private assets used within a company in it's own rendering pipeline.
+While it's hard to know the extent of such usage, such entities can employ tactics to ease transition that aren't applicable in the "general" case - see below for more details.

 ### Reference Pull Request